numengames/numengames-landing/README.md

 ## Project Structure

-Inside of your NumenGames project, you'll see the following folders and files:
+Inside of your Numen Games project, you'll see the following folders and files:

 ```
 /